-The antelope is native to and found mainly in India, while it is locally extinct in Pakistan and Bangladesh.
+The blackbuck (Antilope cervicapra) is an antelope that inhabits grassy plains and lightly forested areas with perennial water sources.
+It is the sole living member of the genus Antilope and was scientifically described by Carl Linnaeus in 1758.
+The blackbuck is native to and found mainly in India, while it is locally extinct in Pakistan and Bangladesh.
 Formerly widespread, only small, scattered herds are seen today, largely confined to protected areas.
-During the 20th century, blackbuck numbers declined sharply due to excessive hunting, deforestation, and habitat degradation.
-The blackbuck has been introduced in Argentina and the United States.
-In India, hunting of blackbuck is prohibited under Schedule I of the Wildlife Protection Act of 1972.
-The blackbuck has significance in Hinduism; Indian and Nepali villagers do not harm the antelope.
+During the 20th century, blackbuck numbers declined sharply but now in India, hunting of the species is prohibited under Schedule I of the Wildlife Protection Act of 1972.
+The blackbuck has significance in Hinduism and Indian and Nepali villagers do not harm the antelope.

 Di